Road Safety Data

 NTUA Professor George Yannis presentation concerned:

-WHO Injury Prevention and Safety Promotion Collaborating Centre in India, namely the National Institute of Mental Health and Neuro Sciences (NIMHANS) released two reports on road safety:
+WHO Injury Prevention and Safety Promotion Collaborating Centre in India, released two reports on road safety prepared by Underwriters Laboratories (UL) and National Institute of Mental Health and Neuro Sciences (NIMHANS):

 2. “Advancing Road Safety in India: Facts and Figures”, which is a report based on available information from different sources in India provides facts and figures aimed at equipping diverse stakeholders in taking appropriate actions